 The price of development of strictly AI related features and projects varies a lot depending on your approach to the whole thing.
 Each approach has a different ratios of cost/time/failure probability.

-One of the best ways to get a clear picture is to contact a specialised AI consulting company and ask how many hours of each type of expert would that take (how price will looks like).
+One of the best ways to get a clear picture is to contact a specialised data science consulting company and ask how many hours of each type of expert would that take (how price will looks like).
 That will allow you to discuss the matter internally and find the way that best suits your needs.